LucasDelfino92/morrowindsharp/mw#.md

 Game mechanics | Healthy appetite | Eating ingredients always succeeds, giving its first effect and skill advancement. **Controlled Consumption** prevents you from spamming their consumption for overpowered effects.
 Game mechanics | Hidden traps | Turns off the display of trap status on object tooltips. **Locks and Traps Detection** requires this patch.
 Game mechanics | Hidden locks | Turns off the display of lock status on object tooltips. **Locks and Traps Detection** requires this patch.
-Game mechanics | Attribute uncap | Allows levelling of the eight main attributes past 100. **Class-Conscious Character Progression** benefits from the use of this patch.
-Game mechanics | Skill uncap | Allows levelling of player skills past 100. **Class-Conscious Character Progression** benefits from the use of this patch.
+Game mechanics | Skill uncap | Allows levelling of player skills past 100.
+Enable this option if you'd like **Class-Conscious Character Progression** to be more similar to **Galsiah's Character Development** (the mod CCCP is based on).

 ## CLOSING COMMENTS